lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_cli.md

 ## Creating an instance using the CLI
 {: #creating-an-instance-using-the-cli}

 After you know these values, use them to run the `instance-create` command.
-In addition to the information that you gathered, you must specify a name for the instance, and a port speed in MB per second.
+In addition to the information that you gathered, you must specify a name for the instance.
 The following example shows the command in action (using generic x and 123 values for example purposes only).

 When you provision an instance, a 100 GB block storage volume is automatically created as a primary boot volume and attached to the instance.
 The following example shows how to include a secondary volume with the `--volume-attach` parameter.
 Including a secondary volume is optional.
 {:note}